Prime Minister from 6 January 1932 to 7 April 1939

 He became Premier of Tasmania on 25 October 1923 when the Nationalist government of Walter Lee fell after several Nationalists deserted the party.
 Lyons was appointed Premier at the head of a minority ALP government.
 As well as being Premier he took the Treasury and Railways portfolios.
 He remained Treasurer for the five-and-a-half years he was Premier.

 He married Enid Muriel Burnell in 1915.
-They had twelve children.
+They had 12 children.

 Entry to federal politics